Miles: today 18 cumulative 95.5

 Carbis Bay is on the Hayle estuary and, although it was low tide, I didn’t fancy trying to wade across the river.
 The path takes about a three mile detour along the estuary.
 Nice views to porth kidney sands and back to St Ives.

 As I approached the church of St. Uny in Lelant I met a man walking the pilgrims route from the church to St Michaels Mount, the St Michael’s way.
 The path is one of a number of pilgrim routes across Europe that converge on St James’ cathedral in Santiago de Compostella in Galicia.
-Pilgrims from Ireland used to land here and walk across Cornwall because the waters around Lands End were considered too dangerous.
+Pilgrims from Ireland used to land here and walk across Cornwall because the waters around Lands End were considered too dangerous to sail.

 The path then crosses the Hayle and makes its way back to the coast.
 It then passes through dunes called the Towans, derived from a corruption of the Cornish for dunes.
 I followed the dunes for a short while and then descended to the beach.
 This was a beautiful walk around St Ives Bay, although some prefer to see it from the sky